pap3rhat/visualization-tools/README.md

 	0 & 0 & 0 & 1
 \end{bmatrix}
 ```
-It is easy to see that this matrix does nothing more than projecting the unit vector in x-direction onto the $\vec{r}$-vector of the participants camera, the unit vector in y_direction onto the $\vec{u}$-vector of the participants camera, the unit vector in z_direction onto the $\vec{v}$-vector of the participants camera and moves the standard camera's origin to the origin of the participants camera $\vec{e}$. <br />
+It is easy to see that this matrix does nothing more than projecting the unit vector in x-direction onto the $\vec{r}$-vector of the participants camera, the unit vector in y_direction onto the $\vec{u}$-vector of the participants camera, the unit vector in z_direction onto the $\vec{v}$-vector of the participants camera and moves the standard camera's origin to the origin of the participants camera $e$. <br />
 This matrix therefore does the opposite of what is needed, it transforms the standard camera's coordinate system into the participants camera's coordinate system.
 Thus the opposite operation (transforming the participants camera's coordinate system into the standard camera's coordinate system) can be realized by
 ```math
 \begin{bmatrix}